ahmetonat/SDCC-STM8-STM8S_StdPeriph_Lib/README.md

 - Modify the file 'STM8S_StdPeriph_Lib/Libraries/STM8S_StdPeriph_Driver/inc/stm8s.h' (explained below)
 - Edit the 'Makefile' provided to modify the library path.
 - Similarly edit the 'Makefile' in 'libs' directory.
-- Install 'stm8flash' from github.
-It is a device progammer for the SWIM port of the ST-Link V2 programmer.
+- Install 'stm8flash' https://github.com/vdudouyt/stm8flash/ It is a device progammer for the SWIM port of the ST-Link V2 programmer
 - in the project folder type `make flash`
 The last step will compile the library file as `./libs/projectlib.lib`, compile main.c into `main.ihx`, and finally flash the code on the processor.